VenomModding/IWAkimboPatcher-Legacy/README.md

-# IWAkimboPatcher
+# IWAkimboPatcher-Legacy

 A tool to patch Akimbo SEAnim's from non-Treyarch Call of Duty Titles by renaming joints to disallow animations affecting other joints and to allow for seperate weapon models.

+## Original tool done by [Scobalula](https://github.com/Scobalula/)

 # Download